Vulnalign/From-Mining-to-Meaning/README.md

 Note: We identified structural inconsistencies in patch-to-file alignment caused by patch overwriting and invalid repository references.

 ### Dataset Reconstruction (Post-Submission)

-To address this, we provide a reconstruction pipeline.
-The resulting aligned dataset is provided in: RECONSTRUCTION/Data/refined_dataset_full_aligned_extended_unique.csv

-Note:
+This directory contains sripts of the reconstructed version of the refined dataset, addressing issues in patch alignment identified after the ESORICS 2026 submission.

-This dataset was reconstructed after submission and is not used in the experiments reported in the paper.
+Note: This dataset is not used in the experiments reported in the paper.